 1- Signal is an open source application

-Open source software is software whose source code has been made publicly available by its copyright holder.
+Open source software is a software whose source code has been made publicly available by its copyright holder.
 This means that it can be independently audited for errors and to ensure that it isn’t doing something it shouldn’t.
 Signal was fully independently audited in 2016 and was found to be cryptographically secure.
 If the application is closed source, it will be hard to know what the application’s code is really doing, and so we cannot relay upon closed source applications on the security of our communications.

 2- Signal employs end-to-end encryption

 With Signal, all messages and traffic is encrypted prior to be sent, and can only be decrypted by the intended recipient(s).
 This emanates the need for any third party to be trusted on the security of your data.
 The only way for an adversary to access messages sent by Signal is if it has direct physical access to your or the recipient’s phone.
 Even then, Signal includes the option to encrypt all stored messages, which make it impossible to access them unless the phone owner can somehow be coerced into revealing their passcode.
-How ever , it is worth to mention that sending a message to non-Signal users is using the regular SMS and then, it is not secure.
+However , it is worth mentioning that sending a message to a non-Signal users is using the regular SMS and then, it is not secure.

 3- Signal private messenger is secure